My package from Conserv has arrived! Now what?

 Conserv's gateway is set up to automatically connect if you are in an area with good cell service or if the gateway has a hardwired connection to the internet.
 If, for some reason, it's not connecting, Conserv support can work with your IT team to get it sorted out.
 Before you contact support, though, make sure to check out these gateway troubleshooting tips.

-Step 4: Bring Your Conserv Sensors Online
+Step 5: Bring Your Conserv Sensors Online

-Once you are ready to place the sensor, pull the plastic battery tab out of the back of the device.
-Within about 15 seconds you should see a blue light on the back - that's the signal that the sensor is starting up, and will start sending data soon.
+Once you are ready to place the sensors, pull the plastic battery tab out of the back of the device.
+Within about 30 seconds you should see a blue light on the back - that's the signal that the sensor is starting up, and will start sending data soon.
+You can do this in their intended final locations or near the gateway and then move them.
 After 10 minutes your data should be flowing into your Conserv Cloud account on the sensors page.
+You'll know the sensors are "live" if you see environmental data on the Sensor card and an indication that it's updated recently:

 Step 6: Place Your Sensors